To: Victims of Abuse is dedicated to those who have experienced abuse.

 From my perspective, serving/helping others is not a task, a responsibility, or a choice—it is a foundation of my life.
-Serving others will bring renewed joy and peace one time after another.
+Serving others brings renewed joy and peace one time after another.
 If there is love, we do not calculate the costs and benefits, but we’re delighted to have the privilege to contribute as much as we can, without the expectation to receive anything back in return at all.

 It is about our orientation, our actions, our attitudes, our thoughts, our words in everyday life... and most importantly, our hearts.
 Serving others doesn’t require you to be in a specific position or have a specific title; you can serve others in your everyday life—by simply opening the door for a disabled person, by smiling at others, or by giving change to a stranger.